cucumber/website/blog/2016-07-20-where-should-you-use-bdd.md

 Cucumber is not slow.
 Starting a browser is slow.
 Starting and stopping your application is slow.
 This is mitigated the more you test at the bottom of the agile testing pyramid.
 Find a balance where BDD and Cucumber support you rather than hinder you.

 Finally, remember that Cucumber is **_not a testing tool_**.
-It is a [tool for capturing common understanding](/blog/the-worlds-most-misunderstood-collaboration-tool) on how a system should work.
+It is a [tool for capturing common understanding](/blog/collaboration/the-worlds-most-misunderstood-collaboration-tool) on how a system should work.
 A tool that allows you, but doesn't require you, to automate the verification of the behaviour of your system if you find it useful.

 ## Acknowledgements

 I would like to thank Malin Ekholm and Theo England for proof reading.

-Learn how to produce beautiful living documentation and automated tests with Cucumber and Behaviour-Driven Development this September, taught by Thomas Sundberg.
-Join Thomas for the [BDD Kickstart training](/events/bdd-kickstart-stockholm-17) in Stockholm, November 15th-16th.\*

 ## References